Gizmotronn/starsailors/hydejack/_posts/2019-03-15-Star-Sailors-Plot.md

 Gilbert McInstay, a friend of Opus's, is named temporary 2IC (2nd in command)and discovers a message from an extraterrestrial being.

 While the recovery of the fleet is being attempted in what was once the Sol System, aliens on the planet Midgardia are debating the event in the Galactic Parliament - the Midgard Legacy.
+After the senators elect to do something about the situation, the leader of the fleet sends a message to McInstay, which is where Chapter 1 ends.

+While the chapter structure of Star Sailors starts at the beginning and ends at the end, some of the book is written in reverse chronological order (for example, chapter 2 and chapter 1).

+## Why did I start writing Star Sailors?
+### Walk along Fremantle